jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 By default, scopes are __transitive__.
 This has only a meaning for __reference to module__.
 If we have 3 modules having the following dependency scheme : `A` -> `B` -> `C` and the `A`-> `B` dependency is declared with a __non transitive scope__, then `A` won't depend from `C`.

-Projects consuming artifacts coming from Ivy repository can also use `JkScopeMapping` which is more powerfull.
+Projects consuming artifacts coming from Ivy repository can also use `JkScopeMapping` which is more powerful.
 This notion maps strictly to the [Ivy configuration](http://ant.apache.org/ivy/history/2.2.0/ivyfile/configurations.html) concept.

 ### Define dependencies for a project